 Facility - Setting Up a Brooder for Day Old Chicks

 The initial brooder should be in a draft-free building, away from continuously opening doors and windows.
 The brooder should not be in a location where ambient temperature can be influenced by sun and shade.
 Cleaning and disinfecting your building is a good place to start.
-If cleaning between flocks, we remove all used bedding and equipment and blow our buildings clean with a leaf blower.
-We then spray completely with a commercial disinfectant.
+If cleaning between flocks, remove all used bedding and equipment and blow our buildings clean with a leaf blower.
+Then spray completely with a commercial disinfectant.
 All equipment will have to be sanitized as well between flocks - feeders, waterers, heat lamps, etc.

-Litter: We aim for dry litter - 4" thick minimum comprised of several layers.
+Litter: Aim for dry litter - 4" thick minimum comprised of several layers.
 Begin with a 2" (minimum) of clean, dry bedding material.
 Add a skiff of Stall DRY or similar absorbent/deodorizing product.
 Add a minimum 2" even cover of kiln dried shavings.
 We strongly advise against wet shavings or sawdust.
 Top with a thin layer of peat moss- enough to provide a thin, black cover.
 This will help prevent sawdust eating.
 As well, peat moss has an acidic pH which aids in slowing the growth of bacteria.
 Turkeys need additional peat moss.
 They are notorious for eating shavings.
 Clean, dry bedding is essential to chicken health and for optimal feed conversion.
 Wet bedding contributes to decreased resistance to disease (like coccidiosis), poor weight gain and failure to thrive.

 Water: Poultry should always have access to fresh, clean water.
 Unrestricted access to plentiful water and feed is essential for the first six days.
 For the first few days, placing newspapers or other similar product under feeders ensures chicks are eating only feed and not bedding or feces instead.
 It is important that water is accessed from a waterer that does not tip or provide an opportunity for drowning.
 Turkeys will need marbles in their waterers for the first few days to prevent flock drowning.
 When initially placing chicks in your brooder, it is recommended to individually dip their beaks into the water in order to assist in orienting them with the brooder.